aidh-aadil/sparky-bot/README.md

 - `pikachu-meme` : Generate a surprised pikachu meme
 - `bite` : Generate a gif of you biting a user
 - `clap` : Generate a gif to show that you are clapping
+- `confused` : Generate a gif to show that you are confused

 ### Fun commands